Myndex/apca-introduction/analysis.md

 xi is not adjusting thresholds for apples to apples comparisons, and this is part of the most significant flaw in the approach.

 But also, the claim that it is monotonic is wrong.
 Lc 45 through Lc 90 moves in increments of 15.
 But using Math.exp() this changes with every level.
 And this is not even adding in the other corruption that xi introduced with the other unapproved changes made.
+This removes the perceptual uniformity and this does not provide a valid comparison to WCAG2, and the purpose here is not at all clear.

 ### Take a look: